-Messi has won the Ballon d’Or a record six times and holds Barca’s all-time records for appearances and goals.
+Messi holds a myriad of records and is notably Barca’s all-time record holder for appearances and goals.

 The forward has won La Liga 10 times and the Champions League on four occasions.

-As well as being a superstar player, the 33-year-old has built some substantial wealth.
+As well as being a superstar player, the 34-year-old has built some substantial wealth.

 Here are all of the stunning financial metrics for Messi, numbers which highlight his extraordinary success on and off the pitch in a glittering career.